Streamlinelv/cartbounty/readme.txt

 4. How Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==

+= 6.0 =
+* Overall design and user interface and experience improvements
+* Moved CartBounty menu closer to WooCommerce Orders section
+* Fixed issue with saving abandoned carts without an email field present in the checkout form
+* Fixed issue with abandoned cart count next to CartBounty menu with disabled ghost carts

 = 5.0.4 =
 * Code cleanup